ascend-io/ascend-community/ottos_expeditions/README.md

 - Click **Save** to save the changes.

-### 4. Build the Project
+### 4. Build & Run the Project

-To build the project with the changes you made, click on the **Build Project** button from the **Build Explorer** panel.
-Once the build is complete, you can run the flow to see the results.
+Repeat the same process as the previous expeditions to build the project.
+Once the build is complete, run the **route_difficulty_success_prediction** flow to see your changes.

 ### 5. Congratulations!
-Great job!
-You've completed Expedition 4!
-On to the next one!
+Fantastic job making it to the end of expedition 4!
+The different "views" on the way to the top sure are great, huh?
+Let's keep going!

 ---